Wang Zhi (pirate)

-On the other hand, the Ming emperor and government blamed Wang Zhi for the ravages of the Jiajing wokou raids.
-Hu Zongxian captured and imprisoned Wang Zhi, and in 1560, the Ming emperor Zhu Houcong had Wang Zhi executed when he was ashore in China trying to negotiate a relaxation of its maritime prohibitions.
+On the other hand, the Ming government blamed Wang Zhi for the ravages of the Jiajing wokou raids, for which they executed Wang Zhi in 1560 when he was ashore in China trying to negotiate a relaxation of its maritime prohibitions.

 Early life

 Wang Zhi was a native of She County of Huizhou (in present-day Huangshan City, Anhui).
 His mother was surnamed Wāng (汪) as opposed to his father's Wáng (王).
 Owing to the similar surnames of his parents, some sources refer to Wang Zhi by his mother's surname, thus rendering his name as Wāng Zhi 汪直 instead of Wáng Zhi 王直.
 Wang Zhi became a salt merchant early in his life, following the mercantile tradition of Huizhou which had been rejuvenated by ready access to the Ming government salt monopoly.
 However, despite amassing considerable wealth from the salt trade, his business failed, and he was compelled to seek his fortune in the southern province of Guangdong with business associates Xu Weixue (徐惟學) and Ye Zongman (葉宗滿) in 1540.
 Owing to the lax regulation on maritime trade in Guangdong, Wang Zhi and his associates were able to build great seaworthy junks, which they used to carry contraband goods such as saltpeter, silks, and cotton to the markets of Southeast Asia and Japan.
 During his time in Southeast Asia, he became acquainted with the Portuguese, who had been in the area since they captured Malacca in 1511.

 At this time, Wang Zhi's dealings with the foreigners were illegal since all private sea trade had been banned from the beginning of the Ming dynasty.
 Under the prohibition, all maritime trade was to be conducted through the officially sanctioned "tribute trade", in which foreign states presented tributes to the Chinese court, acknowledged themselves as vassals of the Ming, and received gifts as a sign of imperial favour.
 This trade, in addition to being humiliating to the foreigners involved, was inadequate to the demands of the markets, both domestic and foreign, since the Ming had strict rules about how often a vassal could come to present tribute.
 Wang Zhi's smuggling trade provided the supply to the demand that was unmet by the officially sanctioned trade.